RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 Using the `addColumn` method on the ModelSchema object we've registered a range of different columns.
 The first is an auto increment column which will generate a new ID for each new record saved.
-The next is a ForeignKey column which is an integer that in some repositories will generate an index.
+The next is a ForeignKey column which is an integer that in some repositories will also be indexed.

 The remaining columns are more simple - two string columns and an integer.

-Column objects are responsible for generating the correct column type in the data store but they also convert the raw repository data into a form more suitable for your application.
+Column objects are responsible for generating the correct column type in the data store but they also convert the raw repository data into a form applicable to your application.

-A `CommaSeparatedList` column for example creates itself as a string field in the repository put presentes the data stored there as an array.
-The `CommaSeparatedList` column will convert the array to a comma separated string when saving and restore it to an array when loading data.
+A `CommaSeparatedListColumn` for example creates itself as a string field in the repository put presents the data stored there as an array.
+The `CommaSeparatedListColumn` will convert the array to a comma separated string when saving and restore it to an array when loading data.

 View the full list of [available column types](columns)